School Holiday Activities On A Budget

 Go to Ikea for lunch and join in their school holiday program:

 If the weather is a bit murky and you feel like taking your kids to an indoor play centre, but can’t face the cost, why not consider Ikea in Springvale or Richmond?
 Their Smaland (pronounced Smorland) play space is fabulous, free, and leaves you free to wander around for a while.
 You will probably need to get there relatively early in the day during the holidays, as they have a limit on numbers for safety, but it’s well worth it.
-They have special activities booked in too: Here’s what Richmond has on offer, and here’s Springvale’s program.
+They have special activities booked in too: check out what Springvale has to offer here.

 Afterwards, you can pick up and affordable lunch at the café too: they’ve got some god vegetarian and gluten-free options these days too.